Copenhagen stock exchange fire sees iconic spire collapse in huge inferno

-Huge billows of smoke rose over downtown Copenhagen and people were seen rushing inside the building to save paintings
+Rescuers race to save valuable paintings from 17th century building as blaze sends smoke over Danish capital

-The iconic spire of one of Copenhagen’s oldest buildings has collapsed in a huge inferno.
+A spire on one of Copenhagen’s oldest buildings collapsed in flames in what Denmark has described as its “Notre Dame moment”.

-The roof of the 17th-century old Stock Exchange, or Boersen, that was once Denmark’s financial centre, was engulfed in flames before collapsing on Tuesday.
+The roof of the 17th-century Stock Exchange, or Boersen, that was once the country’s financial centre, was engulfed in flames before collapsing on Tuesday.

-The building, which is situated next to the Christiansborg Palace where the parliament sits, is a popular tourist attraction.

 Huge billows of smoke rose over downtown Copenhagen and people were seen rushing inside the building to save paintings.
 Danish media reported that an annex of the parliament was being evacuated.